llms.txt

 Receiving as Object

-Address owned Object state supports two types of owners: an account and another Object.
+The address owned object state supports two types of owners: an account and another object.
 If an object was transferred to another object, Sui provides a way to receive this object through its owner's UID.

 This feature is also known as "Transfer to Object" or TTO.